-The ACD can help maximize customer service and improve the productivity of incoming customer contacts, especially when designed with the features and tools that are essential to inbound services.
-That’s why more and more call centers are relying on ACDs to enable a smooth, efficient process by connecting the right caller with the right agent, as quickly as possible.
+The Automatic Call Distribution can help maximize customer service and improve the productivity of incoming customer contacts, especially when designed with the features and tools that are essential to inbound services.
+That’s why more and more call centers are relying on ACD switches and IVR systems to enable a smooth, efficient process by connecting the right caller with the right agent, as quickly as possible.

-Let’s look further at the ACD meaning for a call center, the benefits for an ACD call center, and how other technologies can work with the ACD software to provide even greater value.
+Let’s look further at the ACD meaning for a call center, the benefits, and how other technologies can work with the ACD software to provide even greater value.

 What is Automatic Call Distribution

 To answer this, you need to understand the role that the Automatic Call Distributor plays within the call center.
 The ACD switch is the heart of system, answering calls and then figuring out what to do next.
 Some examples of ACD actions include:

 |Identifying callers based on their phone number, dialed line, or other information|